 Why Vacation In The Caribbean?

 The Caribbean is one of the most popular tropical destinations for New Yorkers.
-With daily flights from New York airports you can find yourself escaping the Winter cold and trading it for a sandy beach on a tropical Caribbean island within a mere 4 hours.
+With daily flights from NY airports, you can escape the cold and trade it for a sandy beach within a mere 4 hours.

-It has never been easier to get from New York direct to the Caribbean.
-No matter which time of the year you choose to travel you will find a great selection of flights all less than 5 hours journey time from New York with many being between 3 and 4 hours flying time.
+From NYC to Barbados in no time, it has never been easier to get from New York direct to the Caribbean.
+No matter which time of the year you choose to travel, you will find a great selection of flights at less than 5 hours journey time (some only 3 or 4!)